 Throughout all of my careers, I’ve enjoyed writing.
 I did the obligatory writing in high school and college but didn’t do a lot more writing until the Internet came along.
 In the late 1980s, I started doing website development, both for my own company and for others.
 Suddenly I had a practical need for writing and a ready outlet.
 Twice over my careers I’ve written a regular column in industry publications — one of which paid very well at the time and opened my eyes to what was possible.
 At various times over the years, I’ve also maintained web blogs, but with the demands of full-time work, other priorities too often interfered and the blogs would grow stale either from lack of time to maintain them or lost interest in a particular topic.

-Now that everyone is sheltering at home and so many of us are at least temporarily out of work and nearing retirement, I got the urge to become more serious about my writing once again.
+While everyone was sheltering at home in 2020 and so many of us were at least temporarily out of work, I got the urge to become more serious about my writing once again.
 Susan, my partner and number one fan, has encouraged me for several years to do more writing.
-So I’m giving it another go.
+This blog is part of that effort.
 I’m working on my first book — or three of them, actually, although I don’t know if any of them will ever see the light of day.
-But writing has become a real pleasure for me.
+Writing is a pleasure for me.
 As long as it continues to be fun, I expect to continue.
 Writing is hard work, as any author will readily agree.
 But it’s also very rewarding.